Sibilla Aleramo: Life and career

 In 1908, while still involved with Cena, she met Cordula "Lina" Poletti at a suffragette's congress.
 The two women started a relationship, later recounted in the novel Il passaggio (The Crossing, 1919), a book in which Aleramo also modified some of the events told in Una donna, arguing that Giovanni Cena had originally convinced her to slightly change her story.
 Aleramo was one of the contributors to Florence-based magazine Il Marzocco and Lidel, which was in circulation in the period 1919–1935.

-In the following years Aleramo became one of Italy's leading feminists.
+In the following years, Aleramo became one of Italy's leading feminists.
 In 1925 she supported the Manifesto of the Anti-Fascist Intellectuals.
 Later in life, Aleramo toured the continent and was active in Communist politics after World War II.
 In 1948 she took part to the World Congress of Intellectuals in Defense of Peace in Wrocław.

 Aleramo famously said that she felt like she lived three lives.
 The first one, as a mother and wife, was outlined in her novel Una donna.
 Her second one was when she volunteered in a shelter for homeless people in Rome run by the Unione Femminile and was active in feminist organizations.
-Her ‘third life’ consisted of in the 30 years she spent writing about her life experiences in her work.
+Her 'third life' consisted of the 30 years she spent writing about her life experiences in her work.
 Aleramo died in Rome at the age of 83.

 Legacy

-Aleramo's life is mostly significant for her trail-blazing trajectory as an independent woman and artist, and as an individual that lived through different ages (Liberal Italy, Fascism, Post-World War II, the advent of the Italian Republic) while always maintaining cultural and political visibility.
-Her personal correspondence with Poletti have, in more recent years, been studied due to their open-minded view on homosexual relationships.
+Aleramo's life is mostly significant for her trail-blazing trajectory as an independent woman and artist, and as an individual who lived through different ages (Liberal Italy, Fascism, Post-World War II, the advent of the Italian Republic) while always maintaining cultural and political visibility.
+Her personal correspondence with Poletti has, in more recent years, been studied due to their open-minded view on homosexual relationships.
 Aleramo's first book in particular, Una donna, is considered a classic of Italian literature, and the first outspokenly feminist novel written by an Italian author.